ishanjain28/ishanjain28.github.io/content/page/about.md

 comments: true
 ---

-My name is Ishan Jain.
-I am a College Student.
-I absolutely love Cryptography, Image Processing and Distributed Systems.
-I am also the sole Backend Engineer at [clonefolio.com](https://clonefolio.com).
+My name is **Ishan Jain** and I am a *Student* and *Part-Time Backend Engineer*.
+I've been programming for the past 4 years and absolutely love building stuff.
+Currently, My [Friend](https://sowmayjain.com) and I, run multiple Fintech related websites like [Clonefolio](https://clonefolio.com).
+I did Front End Web Development for a short period of about a year but didn't liked it.
+So, I switched my focus towards *Backend* and *Distributed Systems* and I am glad I made this choice.
+I also like to study, solve puzzle and build stuff related to fields like *Cryptography* and *Image Processing* and sometimes play some games as well.

-I am proficient in Golang, Node.js and Python and average in C/C++.
+I believe in choosing the right tool for the job, So, I experimented and learned some languages like Go, Node.js, Python and C/C++.
+My most preferred language to work with is Golang.
+C/C++ is mostly limited to solving questions on websites like Codechef/SPOJ and OpenGL, So, You can say that I am very much a beginner in C/C++.